What are your application requirements? What is your application deadline?

 How has COVID-19 impacted your program?

-Fortunately, the impacts of the pandemic have been relatively minimal to our program thus far.
+Fortunately, the impacts of the pandemic have been relatively minimal to our program.
 Residents have continued to complete planned rotations with limited modifications.
 Residents are still practicing on-site and working with preceptors for all rotations.
-The program has developed contingency plans to allow residents to work from home in case of mandatory quarantine.
-As with every program, our residents have not been able to travel for conferences.
-This has impacted the ability to present posters and research presentations.
-We have worked on alternatives when possible.
+As with every program, our residents have been impacted by travel restrictions but we look forward to participating in conferences whenever possible.
 Certainly, things continue to change and evolve but for the most part, our residents continue to have a customary experience.